davgothic/kapow-setup/README.md

 # Kapow!
 Test Suite
 A test suite to quickly test for breaking changes caused by Kapow! component updates.

-1) Clone the repo
+1) Create a new folder in your Vagrant web root

+2) Download the `kapow.sh` script and move it to the folder you just created.

+3) Make the script executable via the command line using `chmod +x kapow.sh`

-2) Run the bash script with `./kapow.sh`
+4) Run the script with `./kapow.sh`

-3) Move into the test suite folder `cd kapow`

-4) Run `grunt` to check for any Grunt errors
+5) Run `grunt` to build the project and check for any Grunt errors

-5) Copy the contents of this folder into a new folder in your Vagrant web root then run `vagrant up --provision` so that you can check for any front-end or theme errors using `my-project.dev` as the local domain.
+5)  Run `vagrant up --provision` so that you can check for any front-end or theme errors using `my-project.dev` as the local domain.